afriteknz/k8s-infrastructure/README.md

 #### Setting up & provisioning Kubernetes (EKS/AKS) Cluster with Terraform.

-This repository will explore Kubernetes components and concepts, as well as CI/CD approaches (both pull and push-based) for deploying Kubernetes resources and microservices applications.
+(Living document to be continously updated) This repository will explore Kubernetes components and concepts, as well as CI/CD approaches (both pull and push-based) for deploying Kubernetes resources and microservices applications.
 The demonstrations will use managed Kubernetes services, Azure Kubernetes Service (AKS) and Amazon Elastic Kubernetes Service (Amazon EKS).

 While the core concepts are universally applicable, there are slight variations in implementations across different Kubernetes environments.